 The more you know the deeper Japanese cuisine becomes, but in the case of ryokan you do not have to worry about manners or such because meals are generally served in the privacy of your room.
 So do not worry about proper dining manners, rather focus on enjoying each dish instead.

 Breakfasts are Just as Filling

-Ryokan breakfast on the other hand all the dishes are served together at once.
-Oh yeah, that’s another thing about Japan’s countryside “to serve a lot of dishes” is the best type of hospitality.
+For a ryokan breakfast, on the other hand, all of the dishes are served together at once.
+Oh yeah, that’s another thing about Japan’s countryside–“to serve a lot of dishes” is the best type of hospitality.
 Therefore, both dinners and breakfasts come with a lot of food so you better come hungry.
-To make room for breakfast it is best to hop around to several of the bathhouses and get yourself moving after dinner.
-For breakfast miso soup with freshly cooked rice, grilled fish with rolled egg omelets, nori, vegetables, pickled vegetable and more make up the standard menu.
+To make room for breakfast, it is best to hop around to several of the bathhouses and get yourself moving after dinner.
+For breakfast, the standard menu includes miso soup with freshly cooked rice, grilled fish with rolled egg omelets, nori, vegetables, pickled vegetables, and more.

 Even if dinner was served in your meal, at most ryokan it is common for breakfast to be served in the dining hall.
 During this time staff will enter your room and put away your futon beds.
-For those who wish to lazy around after breakfast remember to tell staff so that they don’t put yours away.
+For those who wish to laze around after breakfast, remember to tell staff so that they don’t put yours away.